 3. Number of transactions/customers

-Also check out my post 5 Ways For Any Small Retailer To Maximize Cash Flow
+Also, check out 5 Ways For Any Small Retailer To Maximize Cash Flow

 4. Sales by category